 - Maine Surficial Materials Seismic Line Point Features Labels

 - Maine Surficial Materials Surficial Geology Leaders

 - Maine Surficial Materials Surficial Geology Miscellaneous Points

 The digital data may not include information from the most recently published surficial materials maps.
 This data will be updated periodically but may be out of step briefly with published maps.
 The user should check the source attributes associated with the surficial materials data (points/lines/polygons) and verify that the digital data reflects the current published map for the quadrangle.
-The user can view the most recently published maps or check the source for the cited open-file map in the Bibliography of Maine Geology by searching for the open-file number (e.g. 04-93) in the keyword search source field.
+The user can view the most recently published maps or check the source for the cited open-file map in the Maps and Publications Search by searching for the open-file number (e.g. 04-93) in the publication number field.

 Last updated on June 12, 2018